vsingh55/Terraform-Modules-Azure/README.md

 - **Inputs:** The variables required by the module.
 - **Outputs:** The outputs provided by the module.

+---
+## References:
+For more clarity go and checkout [Repo](https://github.com/vsingh55/Automated-AKS-Cluster-Provisioning-Using-Terraform-and-Service-Principal.git) it's perfect starting point you can start learning modularized terraform code.

+#### Blog 🖥️

+Check out the Blog for deep understanding of modularized terraform. [click here]()

+---
 ## Contributing

 We welcome contributions!
 Please see our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to contribute.